dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 The openstreet map dataset can be a little more cleaner.
 As the data is entered by users it could be a good idea if there were some kinda lookups for the zipcodes and address locations that could help maintain the dataset relavant and a little cleaner.

 #### More relavant and specific information for a datapoint
 The dataset has information that are generic to a location.
-Like for example we can get information like top types of aeroways in the dataset
+For example we can get information like top types of aeroways in the dataset but not on any specific aeroways.

 ```
 --SQL Query